Your money-making expert. Financial journalist, TV and radio personality.

 If you suspect you may have forgotten about an old bank account and would like to reunite with your dormant funds, all you have to do is launch a quick search on mylostaccount.org.

-Of course, the site can also be used to trace all the bank accounts of a deceased loved one too, which could simplify the process of finalising an estate.
+Of course, you can use the site to trace the bank accounts of deceased loved ones too.This could simplify the process of finalising an estate.

 Under the National Rail Conditions of Travel, you are entitled to a full or partial refund if your train is cancelled or delayed.

-In cases where you choose not to travel, you can claim a full refund, while if you decide to continue with your journey you may be able to claim for partial compensation.
+In cases where you choose not to travel, you can claim a full refund.
+If you decide to continue with your journey you may be able to claim for partial compensation.

 Although the compensation amount is different for each train company, the rules stipulate that as a minimum, if you are one hour late at your destination, you are entitled to: